Complex General Surgical Oncology

 Use the links below to learn more about the following examinations in complex general surgical oncology (CGSO):

-- Successful completion of the CGSO Qualifying and Certifying Examinations is required for board certification in complex general surgical oncology.
-The Qualifying Exam is an five-hour, multiple-choice examination held once per year on a single day at computer-testing centers across the U.S. The Certifying Examination is an oral exam consisting of five consecutive 30-minute sessions.
+- Successful completion of the CGSO Qualifying and Certifying Exams is required for board certification in complex general surgical oncology.
+The Qualifying Exam is an 5-hour, multiple-choice examination held once per year on a single day at computer-testing centers across the U.S. The Certifying Exam is an oral exam consisting of 5 consecutive 30-minute sessions.
 It is held once per year in a major U.S. city.

 - Applicants for certification in complex general surgical oncology must be currently certified by the ABS in general surgery, in addition to completing the required training in an ACGME-accredited program in complex general surgical oncology.

 About the Certificate